Nevu/Show-Global-Glyph/README.md

 ## Plugin for Glyphsapp

-This is a Plugin for the [Glyphs font editor](http://glyphsapp.com/).
+This is a Plugin for the great [Glyphs Font Editor](http://glyphsapp.com/).

 It displays a Glyph called *_global* in the Background of other Glyphs.
 This can give an alternative to Global Guidelines.

-###### For Glyphs Version 2.3
+###### Up till Glyphs Version 2.3

-### Install

-Download or clone the whole `Glyphsapp-Plugins`repo (it will contain more plugins soon) and copy the `ShowNodeCount.glyphsReporter` into your Glyphsapp Plugins folder (eg. `/Library/Application\ Support/Glyphs/Plugins`), restart Glyphs and when ever you need it, toggle Plugin from the view menu.

 ### How to use